aobsedtawut/DTGO-TEST/README.md

 I don't use the https://developer.imdb.com/ API call directly but call the hub api with RapidApi instead.

-RAPID API Call to https://developer.imdb.com/ again.
-ิbecause IMDb relate to aws service.
+RAPID API Call to https://developer.imdb.com/ again because IMDb related to aws service.